Inband Flow Analyzer (IFA) 2.0 Real-Time Flow Monitoring

 -

 Configure the IFA initiator node attributes.
 The traffic flow type is configured as VXLAN for initiator node.
-Note that you must configure the same flow type for both the initiator and the terminating node, either L3 or VXLAN.
-As in this example, if the VXLAN traffic flow type is configured for the initiator node, ensure that you configure VXLAN traffic flow type for the terminating node as well.
+Note that you must configure the same flow type for both the initiator and the terminator node, either L3 or VXLAN.
+As in this example, if the VXLAN traffic flow type is configured for the initiator node, ensure that you configure VXLAN traffic flow type for the terminator node as well.

 When[edit] user@host# set services inband-flow-telemetry device-id 15000 user@host# set services inband-flow-telemetry meta-data-stack-length 100 user@host# set services inband-flow-telemetry hop-limit 4 user@host# set services inband-flow-telemetry flow-type vxlan user@host# set services inband-flow-telemetry profile ifa_profile_host1 sample-rate 1